Paul Fenech: Career

 Following the success of Pizza, he created the sitcom series Swift and Shift Couriers.
 Series 1 began airing on SBS on 27 October 2008 and Series 2 premiered on 15 August 2011.

 His third television show for SBS, Housos, first aired on 24 October 2011.
 To date, two series have been produced, in addition to two full-length, cinematically-released motion pictures, Housos vs. Authority (2012) and Fat Pizza vs. Housos (2014).
 Housos won the award for Most Outstanding Light Entertainment Program at the 2014 Logie Awards.

 Fenech's program Bogan Hunters, a combination of comedy and reality television, began airing on 13 May 2014 on 7mate and was the channel's highest-rating entertainment program and second highest rating show to date.

 Fenech has recently re-started his shows Fat Pizza and Housos on the 7 Network, after his deal with SBS was not renewed.
 These shows are under variations of the original name, both called, Housos Vs. Virus: The Lockdown and Fat Pizza: Back in Business.
-These spin-off shows star Fenech playing the same characters as he did in the original shows and most of the original cast, however the shows are far more lewd than their SBS filmed counterparts, with far more reference to touchy social issues such as the COVID-19 pandemic and a lot more nudity and swearing.
+These spin-off shows star Fenech playing the same characters as he did in the original shows and most of the original cast, however the shows are far less lewd than their SBS filmed counterparts, with far more reference to touchy social issues such as the COVID-19 pandemic and a lot more nudity and swearing.
 These shows, airing on 5 November 2019 for Fat Pizza: Back in Business and the 26 October 2020 for Housos Vs Virus: The Lockdown have proven successful with consistently high ratings online.